Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-schedule-unaccompanied-appellant.content.md

 # About the visit

+The purpose of the site visit is for the inspector to view the site and its surroundings.
+You are only required to give the inspector access to the site.

-If you see the inspector, be aware that you cannot give them any documents or discuss the appeal with them.
+You cannot give the inspector any documents or discuss the appeal with them.

 The inspector will carry out the inspection on their own.

-# Next steps
+# What happens next

-We will let you know our inspector’s decision when it is available.
+We will contact you when the inspector makes a decision.

-If you need to contact us, include our reference number in any communication.

 The Planning Inspectorate
 caseofficers@planninginspectorate.gov.uk